tesserae/apitess/mkdocs-site/docs/getting-started/workflow.md

 The final field for scoring method object is `"distance_basis"`, which requires choosing how to calculate the distance between matching words in a given text fragment.
 The authors of this original Tesserae scoring method recommended using `"frequency"`, so the user goes with that choice.

-Now, the user composes these decisions into a JSON object the looks something like the following:
+Now, the user composes these decisions into a JSON object that looks something like the following:

 ```json
 {